 When dads are staying they can have supper on the evening they are staying, breakfast and lunch the next day, these also need to be ordered 2 days in advance.

-Visitors and children are not catered for; there is a vending machine and café, open Monday to Friday, in the hospital main entrance.
+Visitors and children are not catered for; there is a vending machine and the Border Fayre, a patient-run café, open Monday to Friday in the hospital main entrance.

 Meal times